EllaCloudCannon/sendit-hugo-template/content/blog/the-10-biggest-product-stories-of-2019.md

 ### Send your best email

-So, remember to keep this in mind and to always know that if you are sending out emails related to your business, be sure to follow-up with customers or clients and make sure that they are getting their emails in a timely manner.
+So, remember to keep this in mind and to always know that if you are sending out emails related to your business, be sure to follow-up with customers or clients and make sure that they are getting their emails in a timely manner.h